Train Short, Inference Long: Training-free Horizon Extension for Autoregressive Video Generation: Related Works

 \paragraph{Autoregressive Video Diffusion.} To bypass the quadratic complexity of bidirectional attention, recent research adopts the autoregressive paradigm for long-sequence synthesis.
 CasuVid \cite{yin2025slow} distills non-causal models like Wan2.1 \cite{wan2025wan} into a causal, few-step model with DMD~\cite{yin2024one}.
 Self Forcing \cite{huang2025self} introduces \textit{self-rollout} sampling to mitigate the \textit{exposure bias} between training and inference.
 Building upon this, LongLive \cite{yang2025longlive} employs Streaming Long Tuning on extended self-rollout sequences and employs KV-recache for real-time interactive generation.
 Rolling Forcing \cite{liu2025rolling} introduces a joint denoising scheme, which simultaneously processing frames at different denoising levels.
 Despite their progress, these methods remain constrained by training horizons.
 When inference extends into out-of-distribution temporal ranges, rapid error accumulation inevitably leads to degraded generation quality, temporal inconsistency, and unnatural motion patterns.

 \paragraph{Long Context Extension in RoPE.}

 Rotary Positional Embedding (RoPE) \cite{su2024roformer} is widely used to encode relative positions in Transformer-based architectures~\cite{touvron2023llama}.
 To handle sequences exceeding the pretraining horizon, the LLM community has developed various RoPE extension techniques\cite{zhong2024understandingropeextensionslongcontext}.
 Beyond linear Position Interpolation (PI) \cite{chen2023extending}, Neural Tangent Kernel (NTK) theory \cite{jacot2018neural} has inspired non-uniform scaling methods like NTK-aware interpolation \cite{bloc97ntk} to prevent high-frequency information loss.
 Subsequent refinements, such as NTK-by-parts \cite{bloc97parts}, YaRN \cite{peng2023yarn} and LongRoPE~\cite{ding2024longropeextendingllmcontext}, modulate frequency components to preserve local discriminability while interpolating low-frequency dimensions for global structure.
-While 1D RoPE extension techniques have demonstrated remarkable success in context extension in LLMs, the inherent properties of 3D RoPE as well as its specific impact on modeling long sequence in video generation have yet to be fully explored.
+While 1D RoPE extension techniques have demonstrated remarkable success in context extension in LLMs, the inherent properties of 3D RoPE—despite recent explorations in re-anchoring temporal coordinates via relativistic shifts \cite{yesiltepe2025infinityropeactioncontrollableinfinitevideo}—as well as its specific spectral characteristics in long-sequence video modeling, have yet to be fully explored.

 \paragraph{Temporal Priors and Noise Sampling.} Maintaining consistency in long-horizon generation often involves injecting temporal priors through noise regularization.
 FreeNoise \cite{qiu2023freenoise} introduces a training-free paradigm using noise rescheduling and temporal shifting to stabilize long-range structures.
 Similarly, AnimateDiff \cite{guo2023animatediff} employs group-based noise sampling to maintain feature coherence during inference.
 While these methods improve spatio-temporal smoothness, they rely heavily on \textit{positive noise correlation}.
 In extended autoregressive generation, this strong correlation tends to over-stabilize the latent space and results in monotonous, low-dynamic visual content.